-The green areas are free, and the red areas are used.
+The grey areas are free, and the blue and green areas are used.

 The exact values of each type of memory are not critical, and they change regularly.
 When you evaluate this page, look at trends.

-Does your computer have plenty of free space (green areas)?
+Does your computer have plenty of free space (grey areas)?
 If not, you can increase the swap size or increase the physical memory.